Frequently Asked Questions for Clients

 Visit Contact Us and give us a call.
 We go through an initial phone consultation to determine the basic issues and qualification.

 What will I pay for services at the Clinic?

 There is no charge for the Kansas City Tax Clinic's services.
 There are some instances in which an outside agency charges a fee and, in those rare cases, those fees would be the client's responsibility.
 For example, the United States Tax Court charges a fee of sixty dollars to file a petition, and the client must pay this fee.

-How do I quality?
+How do I qualify?

 The first step is to contact the Clinic for your phone consultation.
 Our primary qualification is based upon current year income.
 We can represent individual taxpayers with tax controversies.
 We cannot, however, represent corporations or partnerships.
 Each case is evaluated during the initial consultation.
 You are not a Tax Clinic client until both you and the Tax Clinic enter into a representation agreement.